Gum Health: Avoiding Swelling Or Bleeding Gums

-- Smoking or chewing tobacco is one of the greatest risk factors associated with gum disease.
-If you use tobacco products of any kind, ask your dentist or hygienist how they may affect your gum health.
+- One of the significant risk factors for gum disease is smoking or chewing tobacco.
+If you use tobacco products of any kind, ask your Cardiff dentist or hygienist how they may affect your gum health.

 - Anything that harms your immune system can lead to gingivitis.

-Stress can make it more difficult for your body to fight infections like gum disease.
+If stressed, your body may struggle to fight illnesses like gum disease.

-Chronic illnesses, such as diabetes, cancer, and HIV also impair the body’s ability to fight infections
+Long-term conditions like diabetes, cancer, and HIV further compromise the body’s capacity to fight infections.

-- Many medications can affect oral health, including gum health.
-Tell your dentist or hygienist if you take any prescription or over-the-counter medication
+- Many medicines can affect oral health, including gum health.
+Let your dentist or hygienist know if you take any prescription or over-the-counter medicines.

 Treating Bleeding Gums

-Make sure that you do keep your gums in great shape, because in serious cases periodontal surgery is sometimes required!
+Make sure you keep your gums in great shape because periodontal surgery is sometimes required in serious cases!